 We recommend applicants apply with UAC before submitting their UNSW Medicine application or applying to sit the UCAT ANZ.
 Applicants are advised of whether they meet the address criteria for the Gateway Entry scheme within 24 hours of lodging their application with the Universities Admissions Centre (UAC).

-Applications submitted under this scheme that don’t meet the criteria will be informed and automatically changed to a standard local applicant.
+Applications submitted under this scheme that don’t meet the criteria will be informed and automatically changed to a standard local/rural applicant.

 To apply through the Gateway Entry Scheme, follow the Application Process.
-When you submit your application through the Medicine Application Portal (MAP), please select “Gateway Entry Scheme applicant” as your applicant type.
+When you submit your application through the Medicine Application Portal (MAP), please select “Gateway Entry Scheme applicant” as your applicant type (in the "Education" tab).

 Selection for Interview